Eric Voegelin: Work

 Voegelin then encountered difficulties which slowed down the publication.
 This, combined with his university administrative duties and work related to the new institute, meant that seventeen years separated the fourth from the third volume.
 His new concerns were indicated in the 1966 German collection Anamnesis: Zur Theorie der Geschichte und Politik.
 The fourth volume, The Ecumenic Age, appeared in 1974.
 It broke with the chronological pattern of the previous volumes by investigating symbolizations of order ranging in time from the Sumerian King List to Hegel.
 Work on the final volume, In Search of Order, occupied Voegelin's final days and it was published posthumously in 1987.

 One of Voegelin's main points in his later work is that our experience of transcendence conveys a sense of order.
 Although transcendence can never be fully defined or described, it may be conveyed in symbols.
 A particular sense of transcendent order serves as a basis for a particular political order.
 A philosophy of consciousness can therefore become a philosophy of politics.
 Insights may become fossilised as dogma.

 Voegelin is more interested in the ontological issues that arise from these experiences than the epistemological questions of how we know that a vision of order is true or not.
 For Voegelin, the essence of truth is trust.
 All philosophy begins with experience of the divine.
 Since God is experienced as good, one can be confident that reality is knowable.
 Given the possibility of knowledge, Voegelin holds there are two modes: intentionality and luminosity.
 Visions of order belong to the latter category.
 The truth of any vision is confirmed by its orthodoxy, by what Voegelin jokingly calls its lack of originality.

-Voegelin's work does not fit in any standard classifications, although some of his readers have found similarities in it to contemporaneous works by, for example, Ernst Cassirer, Martin Heidegger, and Hans-Georg Gadamer.
+Voegelin's work does not fit in any standard classifications, although some of his readers have found similarities in it to contemporaneous works by, for example, Hans Jonas, Ernst Cassirer, Martin Heidegger, and Hans-Georg Gadamer.
 Voegelin often invents terms or uses old ones in new ways.
 However, there are patterns in his work with which the reader can quickly become familiar.